 School Direct trainees follow a University and school based programme of professional studies, meeting on a regular basis to share reviews of progress being made and to ensure access to the full range of training opportunities.

 - A second or first class honours degree in English Literature, English Language, Linguistics or a joint honours degree with at least 50% of these subjects.
-Applicants with degrees in other English-related subjects may also be considered in some circumstances.
+Applicants with non-English degrees must have a B in English Language or English Literature at A-level and will be required to attend a Subject Knowledge Enhancement course.

 - Three A-levels at grades C, C, D or above.